Elodea canadensis (Canadian pondweed)

 |Ship hull fouling||Yes|

 Economic ImpactTop of page

 Both E. canadensis and the closely related E. nuttallii have the potential to develop into dense submerged beds.
-This prevents the use of water for recreational and professional purposes (Larson, 2003), navigation and port infrastructure (CPS-SKEW, 2008).
+This prevents the use of water for recreational and professional purposes (Larson, 2003), and disrupts navigation and port infrastructure (CPS-SKEW, 2008).
 The plant can also clog and impede drainage waterways.
 Water flow in irrigation channels may slow and become blocked, reducing water supply to irrigation fed crops, such as rice in Asiatic countries and cotton in the USA.
 In Australia, Elodea is one of the main problems in 8000 km of canals and irrigation channels which feed the farm areas of Victoria (Bill, 1969).
-Mehta et al. (1973) reported that about 1500 ha of the Chambal irrigation system was infested with aquatic weeds, causing a reduction in the water carrying capacity by as much as 80%.
-Elsewhere, infestations have been reported to reduce water flow in canals and streams by up to 80%, this in turn may interfere with water traffic, disturb hydroelectric and urban water supplies, limit recreational water use and change the aquatic environment.
+Mehta et al. (1973) reported that about 1500 ha of the Chambal irrigation system in India was infested with aquatic weeds, causing a reduction in the water carrying capacity by as much as 80%.
+Elsewhere, infestations have been reported to reduce water flow in canals and streams by up to 80%.
+This in turn may interfere with water traffic, disturb hydroelectric and urban water supplies, limit recreational water use and change the aquatic environment.
 Blockage of larger channels may inhibit ship movements, thus affecting trade.
-Submerged plants in general, have been proven to interfere with fishing operations, causing loss of revenue (Dutta and Gupta, 1973).
-In New Zealand a number of submerged aquatic weeds including E. canadensis cause considerable losses to hydropower stations (Howard-Williams, 1993).
+Submerged plants in general, have been proven to interfere with fishing operations, causing loss of revenue (Dutta and Gupta, 1976).
+In New Zealand a number of submerged aquatic weeds including E. canadensis cause losses of up to 60,000 MW per hour each year as partial clog of screen intakes in hydropower stations (Howard-Williams, 1993).